JoinMarket-Org/joinmarket-clientserver/docs/USAGE.md

     rpc_host = localhost #default usually correct
     rpc_port = 8332 # default for mainnet

+Note, you can also use a cookie file by setting, in this section, a variable `rpc_cookie_file` to the location of the file, as an alternative to using user/password.

 (or, if not using Core, just make the edit mentioned above for `electrum-server`).

 Then retry the same `generate` command; it should now not error (see below).